STRENCH0/EasyDragAndDrop/README.md

 ```kotlin
 textView2 assign Assignment("textview2")
 ```
-Or you can do it latter (see point 4b).
+Or you can do it later (see point 4b).

 3. Use enableDragAndDrop function and define callbacks using default (optional):
 ```kotlin